ToniPons97/basic-encryption/README.md

 To decrypt it:
 	./main.py -d file.txt
 It will ask you for the password.
-After entering the password you'll have the original message copied to your clipboard, so if you do CTRL + V (or COMMAND + V for mac) you'll see that the message is copied.
+After entering the password you'll have the original message copied to your clipboard, so if you do COMMAND + V (or CTRL + V) you'll see that the message is copied.

+I'm really